-- Home-use (non-industrial) portable generators do not supply enough amperage to sufficiently power today's homes (that is, to air condition, light, or run appliances and other electronic equipment). - Unless your home's power supply was installed with a lockable open transition transfer switch to the main power lines, power you put into your home from a generator could backfeed into the main line and cause problems for Huntsville Utilities, emergency personnel, your neighbors, or yourself. - "Backfeeding" is supplying electrical power from a generator at the residence out through incoming utility lines. - Simply connecting a cord from the generator to a point on the permanent wiring system creates backfeeding and is an unsafe method to supply a building during a utility outage.
+Home-use (non-industrial) portable generators do not supply enough amperage to supply sufficient power for today's homes (that is, to air conditioning, lighting, appliances, and other electronic equipment).
+Unless your home's power supply was installed with a disconnect to the main power feeding lines, power you put into your home from a generator could backfeed into the main line and cause problems for Huntsville Utilities, your neighbors, or yourself.

-- In 2005, several utility workers were killed helping restore power after Hurricanes Katrina and Rita when generators were improperly connected to homes.
-The generators current resulted in electrocution of workers. - When properly used, generators can supply safe power during emergency situations.
-Please follow the manufacturer's instructions for installation and operation if you chose this alternative power source, for your safety as well as others.
+"Backfeeding" is supplying electrical power from a generator at the residence into the incoming utility lines.
+Simply connecting a cord from the generator to a point on the permanent wiring system and backfeeding power is unsafe method to supply a building during an utility outage.
+Improper connection methods not only endanger the building occupants but pose a serious hazard to Huntsville Utilities workers as well.
+In 2005, several utility workers were killed helping restore power after Hurricanes Katrina and Rita when generators were improperly connected to homes and backfed current resulting in electrocutions of workers.
+When properly used, generators can supply safe power during emergency situations.
+Please follow the manufacturer's instructions for installation and operation if you chose this alternative power source...for your safety as well as others.